Archi831/TUKE-studies/HOP/task6/README.md

 - **Concurrency Control**: Supports both parallel and exclusive task execution modes on devices.
 - **Optimization**: Uses GRASP to minimize the total project duration (makespan).
 - **JSON Input**: Loads problem definitions (tasks and devices) from a structured JSON file.
+- **CSV Output**: Exports the final optimized schedule to a CSV file for detailed analysis.

 ## Project Structure